alixlb/DH150---Fall-2020/assignment1/heuristicevaluation.md

 ###### This image shows that the app send a status update to the user.
 In this case, that it is processing their request

 ### 2. Match between system and real world
+The system is able to present the content in a way that matches how users would perceive the information in their everyday life rather than how the system perceives the same content.

 #### YMCA 360 (2)
 > For the most part, the YMCA 360 site does a good job at matching the system with the real world.
 It uses icons like the play button, heart button, social media icons, that are knows by most.
 It also uses a simple scroll and click interface making using it effortless.
 The only downside is they use a lot of complex fitness jargon such as *bootcamp, core conditioning, Y box* which your average user might not know what to expect from.
 They should avoid using those words ad possibly also allow filters to have more options such as *ab workout, leg exercises* that are easier words the user might want to use to explain their needs and find the workout they had in mind.